Table of Contents

 As the name suggests, the German Shorthaired Pointer has short coat, which is very easy to groom.
 It is enough to brush it once a week with a brush or with a special glove to loosen dead hairs.
 Especially during the change of coat in Spring and Autumn, the following applies to reduce German Shorthaired Pointer shedding: The more often you brush your dog, the less hair will be around your house.
 In addition, this small grooming ritual strengthens the bond between you and your GSP.
 Especially in the warm season you should search your dog for ticks after forest walks, so that you can immediately remove uninvited guests.
 Take this opportunity to have a look into your dog’s ears from time to time, because in the warm and humid climate, bacteria or inflammations can quickly spread unnoticed in his floppy ears.

-Dogs shed from time to time, and this is perfectly normal.
+GSPs shed from time to time, and this is perfectly normal.
 Although few owners like hairs around the house.
 Beautiful, well-groomed, shiny coat adds to GSP.
 But there is one thing: twice a year the hair literally starts to fall off our pet around the house.

 The natural shedding lasts from 7 to 14 days.
 During this period, you’ll have to work hard on your dog and, of course, clean the house more often as you won’t be able to get rid of the ubiquitous hair completely.
 More over, German Shorthaired Pointer sheds slightly all year round.
 And this is normal.

 For a healthy GSP the shedding runs fairly quickly, without any discomfort or inconvenience.
 The worry is when the shedding is protracted, with the hair falling out in shreds and the remaining coat looks lifeless and untidy.
+Lack of vitamins maybe a problems of dogs who eat natural food or dry food poor in nutrients.
+Good quality well-balanced dry dog food is a better solution.

 Shedding caused by body malfunctioning: